template

 })

-The is property can use Mustache syntax to dynamically determine the template to be rendered:
+The is attribute can use the Mustache syntax to dynamically determine which template to render:

 <template name="odd">